chrisarevalodev/port-dapps-guide/README.md

 export default SimpleStorageModule;
 ```

-This is a script of typescript that uses hardhat ignition to deploy the `SimpleStorage` contract in a declarative way.
-After you paste that code and save the changes, type this in your terminal tto deploy the contract:
+This Typescript script uses hardhat ignition to deploy the `SimpleStorage` contract in a declarative way.
+After you paste that code and save the changes, type this in your terminal to deploy the contract:

 ```
 npx hardhat ignition deploy ignition/modules/SimpleStorage.ts --network rskTestnet